2. The route

 The final valloncello (June 2022)

 You descend into the small valley, easily cross the stream and cross the soft meadow leading to the scree.
-Up close, one realizes that the boulders are really gigantic, and if there were not the frequent yellow markers to indicate the road, crossing it would take quite some time.
+Up close one realizes that the boulders are really gigantic, and if there were not the frequent yellow markers to indicate the road, crossing it would take a lot of time.

 The stony ground